ramirorichmand/RR10_MyStudyPlan/Week 5/Partition Equal Subset Sum/Notes.md

 2. If the sum is odd, it is not possible to divide the array into two subsets with equal sums.
 In this case, we return `false`.
 3. If the sum is even, we create a boolean 2D array `dp` with dimensions `(n+1) x (sum/2 + 1)`, where `n` is the length of the `nums` array.
    - `dp[i][j]` will be `true` if there is a subset of elements from the first `i` elements of the `nums` array that has a sum equal to `j`.
-4. We initialize the first column of `dp` as `true` because we can always form a subset with sum `0` by not selecting any element.
+4. We initialise the first column of `dp` as `true` because we can always form a subset with sum `0` by not selecting any element.
 5. For each element in the `nums` array, we iterate from `1` to `sum/2` and update `dp` as follows:
    - If the current element is greater than the current sum `j`, we copy the value from the cell above (`dp[i-1][j]`).
    - Otherwise, we check if either of the following conditions is true: